earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ~~~

 <div class="notice--info">
 Instead of the "InvalidComparison" string, you can also return `NotImplemented`.
-If you do so, when you try to compare two objects of different classes, you'll now be notified that the `__eq__` method for such comparisons has not been implemented.
+If you do so, when you try to compare two objects of different classes, you'll be notified that the `__eq__` method for such comparisons has not been implemented.
 </div>

 When you try to check if `jane == also_jane` after adding the `__eq__` method, you'll see that it evaluates to `True` as expected: